lennertVanSever/tiktok-ai/README.md

 ## Executing the algorithm

 The first 3 videos are always the same videos.
-When the user start swiping, the watchtime per keyword of every video is tracked.
-Once the end of the videos is reached, the watchtime data is send to the server.
+When the user starts swiping, the watchtime per keyword of every video is tracked.
+Once the end of the videos is reached, the watchtime data is sent to the server.

 | Keyword     | Watchtime |
 |-------------|-----------|